 The Breakdown By Subscription

-Spotify has the highest number of paid subscriptions with well over 60 million, but even as top executives at the company earn seven-figure salaries, artists and songwriters aren't seeing a comparable cut of the earnings.
-Still, the percentage per play has gone up over the last year.
-The service paid $0.00397 per stream this year, and $0.0038 last year.
-Given there are 60 million subscriptions on Spotify, a songwriter may benefit from a larger audience translating into more plays, despite the low rate per stream.
+With roughly 124 million subscribers,, Spotify boasts the highest number of paying users, but artists and songwriters aren't seeing a comparable cut of the earnings.
+Still, the percentage per play is rising: The service currently pays $0.00437 per stream, compared with $0.0038 last year.
+Given the number of subscribers, a songwriter may benefit from a larger audience translating into more plays, despite the low rate per stream.

 Unlike Spotify, Apple Music doesn't have a free subscription, which accounts for its higher per-play rate.
 Also Apple voluntarily offers an elevated payout for mechanical publishing, which is good news for songwriters.
 Apple has also increased its payout per stream from last year, when it paid $0.0064.
-In 2018, Apple is paying $0.00783 per stream.
+As of late 2019, Apple is paying $0.00735 per stream.

-Information is Beautiful released estimated payout rates per stream for eight of the most-used streaming companies in music.
-Though the numbers are a best estimate from several sources, they give a good idea of how much (or how little) songwriters can expect from streaming.
-The estimated payouts include:
+You’ll find several articles, including this article by Soundcharts, floating around that speak to the amount that streaming platforms pay for streams, and though the numbers are a best estimate from several sources, they give a good idea of how much (or how little) songwriters can expect from streaming.
+The estimated payouts, Digital Music News, include: